ibm-cloud-docs/power-iaas/getting-started.md

 {{site.data.keyword.powerSys_notm}} does not provide Linux stock images.
 Bring your own Linux image (OVA format) and subscription.
 SUSE Linux Enterprise Server (SLES) and RHEL OVA images are supported.
 [Learn more](/docs/power-iaas?topic=power-iaas-using-linux)
 {: note}

+## IBM {{site.data.keyword.powerSys_notm}}
+{: #public-cloud}

+[Off-premises]{: tag-blue}

+ IBM {{site.data.keyword.powerSys_notm}} resources reside in IBM data centers with dedicated networking and Storage area network (SAN)-attached Fibre Channel storage.
+You can choose one of the regions that is listed in the specifications that are nearest to your data center.
+IBM Power clients who rely on private cloud infrastructure can now quickly and economically extend their Power IT resources on the cloud.

+In the data centers, the {{site.data.keyword.powerSys_notm}} are separated from the rest of the IBM Cloud servers with separate networks and direct-attached storage.
+The internal networks are fenced but offer connectivity options to IBM Cloud infrastructure or private cloud environments.
+This infrastructure design enables {{site.data.keyword.powerSys_notm}} to maintain key enterprise software certification and support as the {{site.data.keyword.powerSys_notm}} architecture is identical to certified private cloud infrastructure.

+If you are creating or configuring a {{site.data.keyword.powerSys_notm}} instance to support an SAP NetWeaver or SAP HANA workload, see [Planning your deployment](https://cloud.ibm.com/docs/sap?topic=sap-power-vs-planning-items){: external} and [Deploying your infrastructure](https://cloud.ibm.com/docs/sap?topic=sap-power-vs-set-up-vpc-infrastructure){: external}.

+If you are creating or configuring a Red Hat OpenShift Cluster on {{site.data.keyword.powerSys_notm}}, see [Cloud native development and application modernization by using Red Hat OpenShift on {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-app-modernization-using-RedHat-openshift).

 ## Terminology